 The self-titled release that has been out of print for over 10 years has been mastered for vinyl by Patrick Engel (Temple of Disharmony) and features brand new artwork and packaging.

 01. Malabar Front

 If Detroit, Michigan gave us the automobile, then Akron, Ohio gave us the tire.
 At one point, home to B.F.
 Goodrich, Firestone, General Tire, and Goodyear, the Rubber City played a large part in the advance of the auto industry.
 Times have changed, but Akronites continue to move forward with their intrepid spirit.
-This is particularly true for acclaimed instrumentalists If These Trees Could Talk, whose wondrous, coruscating sounds have captured not only legions of adoring fans, but also the attention of celebrated chef Chris Santos, who in turn played the group for friend and Metal Blade label guru Brian Slagel.
+This is particularly true for acclaimed IF THESE TREES COULD TALK, whose wondrous, coruscating sounds have captured not only legions of adoring fans, but also the attention of celebrated chef Chris Santos, who in turn played the group for friend and Metal Blade label guru Brian Slagel.

-"Santos played some of our stuff to Brian Slagel," says guitarist Mike Socrates in slight disbelief.
+"Santos played some of our stuff to Brian Slagel," says IF THESE TREES COULD TALK in slight disbelief.
 "Slagel sent us a tweet, and after a couple of months of back and forth, we were on Metal Blade!
 Still crazy to think back to that, but that's how it went down."